DHRI-Curriculum/intro-python-workshop/lessons.md

 The first four operations above are addition, subtraction, multiplication, and division, respectively.
 The last operation is modulo, or mod, which returns the remainder after division.

 Note the way you interact with Python at the prompt.
 After entering an expression such as `2 + 3`, Python "evaluates" it to a simpler form, `5`, and then prints out the answer for you. **This process is called the Read Eval Print Loop, or REPL**.
 Reading takes commands from you, the input is evaluated or run, the result is printed out, and the prompt is shown again to wait for more input.
 The normal terminal (the one with the `$`) is another example of a REPL.
-The REPL is the same thing as the Interactive mode, what we described earlier as the playground for running Python.
-REPL and Interactive mode describe this specific context for using Python, by running it within the terminal.

 The REPL is useful for quick tests and, later, can be used for exploring and debugging your programs interactively.
+You might consider it a kind of playground for testing and experimenting with python expressions.

-## Challenges
+## Challenge

 1. For a few minutes, practice moving in and out of Python's interactive mode (also known as the REPL).
 You can get out of Python by hitting `Control-d` (or `Control-z` if you're using Git Bash) or by typing `exit()`, and you can get back in by typing `python` at the `$` prompt.
 Remember that you're in the REPL when you see `>>>`, and you're in bash when you see the `$`.

 2. One "operator" (math symbol) we didn't learn is the exponent—you know, "x raised to the power of..."
 If you were Guido van Rossum, the creator of Python, how would you define this operator?

-Look up the exponent operator in Python on Google and see how close you were.
+## Solution

+2. The exponent operator is two asteriks, or `**`.
+For example, the number `3` to the power of `2` would be expressed as `3**2`.

 # Types

-**Types are classifications that let the computer know how a programmer intends to use a piece of data**.
+Types are classifications that let the computer know how a programmer intends to use a piece of data.
 You can just think of them as, well, types of data.

 We've already seen one type in the last section: the integer.
 In this section, we'll learn four more: the floating point number, the string, the boolean, and the list.